 Remove the oil cap by turning counter-clockwise, then check if the oil level reaches the bottom line of the plug hole.

 Do not fully unscrew the oil plug with the engine tilted down.
 Pressurized oil in the oil tank may spurt out.

-(2) Recommended oil
+2 Recommended oil

-Use an automatic transmission fluid or equivalent.

-Recommended oil is as shown below.
+Use an automatic transmission fluid approved by GM.
+Recommended oils are as shown below.